Kedishi/KedishiPOS-SDK-Android/README.md

-# myPOS SDK Android
+# KedishiPOS SDK Android

-This repository provides a native Android SDK, which enables to integrate your Mobile App with myPOS Card terminals, processed by its platform, to accept card payments (including but not limited to VISA, Mastercard, UnionPay International, JCB, Bancontact). myPOS SDK Android communicates transparently to the card terminal(s) via Bluetooth.
+This repository provides a native Android SDK, which enables to integrate your Mobile App with myPOS Card terminals, processed by its platform, to accept card payments (including but not limited to VISA, Mastercard, UnionPay International, JCB, Bancontact).
+KedishiPOS SDK Android communicates transparently to the card terminal(s) via Bluetooth.
 To process checkout SDK provides management of the terminal to complete all the steps for transaction processing, return or refund, card storage for recurring transactions, and communicates to the application transaction status, card token, card masked PAN.

 No sensitive card data is ever passed through to or stored on the merchant&#39;s phone.
 All data is encrypted by the card terminal, which has been fully certified to the highest industry standards (PCI, EMV I &amp; II, Visa, MasterCard &amp; Amex).